photoprism/photoprism/README.md

 Installation
 ------------

+This is the official way to test our development snapshot.
+We just started working on the UI and features are neither complete or stable.
+Feedback early in development helps saving a lot of time.
+We're a small team and need to move fast.

 Before you start, make sure you got [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
 It is available for Mac, Linux and Windows.
 Developers can skip this and move on to the [Developer Guide](https://github.com/photoprism/photoprism/wiki/Developer-Guide) in our [Wiki](https://github.com/photoprism/photoprism/wiki).